This page created 28 Dec 2007

 Children of John Jones and Mary White, all born in Chico, California, are as follows:

 These options apply to every couple in the report.
 They generally work well for a small, well researched family group.
 But a number of situations can make these options less than ideal.
 For example, if the report includes both well researched individuals and perhaps some more distant cousins for whom the research is less complete, it is difficult to make a good choice.
-Choosing the "known children" option acknowledges that your research is incomplete for the distant branches, but reporting that your sibling had "three known children" may cause readers to wonder if you are tying to say something you didn't intend.
-The new NarrativeChildren Tag Type allows for a customized statement to be created for those couples for whom the standard statement is inappropriate.
+Choosing the "known children" option acknowledges that your research is incomplete for the distant branches, but reporting that your sibling had "three known children" may cause readers to wonder if you are trying to say something you didn't intend.
+The NarrativeChildren Tag Type allows for a customized statement to be created for those couples for whom the standard statement is inappropriate.

 When a NarrativeChildren Tag is created for a couple, the output of that tag is substituted for the standard "Children of..." statement in Journal Reports.
 Both parents (or spouses) must be entered in the tag as Principals.
 If a person has multiple spouses, a separate NarrativeChildren tag must be created for each couple for whom you want a custom "Children of..." statement.
 If there are children for whom the other parent is unknown, a NarrativeChildren tag would be created with just the one Principal to create a custom statement for those children.